0riginaln0/astra-trails/lugsql.md

 local ok, result = queries.get_user({id=1})
 ```

-Also you can use LugSQL like a CLI app:
+Also you can use LugSQL as a CLI app:
 ```
 astra run lugsql.lua <path> [dialect]